 2. This would have lead to all the top YouTubers leaving the platform because of lack of monetary incentive.

-3. And with no money coming in, YouTube would have become a video archive where people could upload and store videos but couldn’t start a video career.
+3. And with no money coming in, YouTube would have become a video archive where people could upload and store videos but couldn’t start a premium VOD career.

 The baseline remains that there are still people who upload copyrighted videos as their own for their personal gain.
 As such, YouTube has initiated a lot of policies to ensure action is taken against bad actors like these.
 It has initiated Content ID, a copyright strike system, where if a person uploads any copyrighted content which is filed in Content ID, the channel gets a strike.
+Migrate to OTT platform which offers you with several monetization options.
 And like in baseball, three strikes and the channel is banned for life.
 But even now, people are moving away from the platform, finding alternatives to YouTube and trying to migrate their subscribers on to it.

 They also consistently implore people to use branding initiatives on their video content and, recent policy changes aside, inspires people to create awesome videos.